Marianna32/alx-low_level_programming/0x02-functions_nested_loops/README.md

  0. _putchar Write a program that prints _putchar, followed by a new line.
 1.I sometimes suffer from insomnia,Write a function that prints the alphabet, in lowercase, followed by a new line.
  10 x alphabet, Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
+3. islower,Write a function that checks for lowercase character.